pradyungn/ECE385-systemverilog-docs/README.md

 Online website with SystemVerilog and design testing documentation written by CAs.

+> Search will not work if you clone this repo and its submodule - delete the line about 'content nil' in assets/search-data.json within the hugo-book theme.
+This will cause result matching for empty docs, but it _works_ to a degree so it doesn't really matter.

 ## Submitting PRs with new content

 Content on the website is written as markdown files stored in the content/docs folder.
 Creating a file in there should immediately be reflected in the local build with `hugo server`.